Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - After the update is installed, reboot the system and check for any improvements.

-- If you have a dedicated GPU, make sure you update the graphics driver for the GPU from the Device Manager as well or use the GPU manufacturer’s proprietary software.
+- If you have a dedicated GPU, update the GPU graphics driver from the Device Manager or use the GPU manufacturer’s proprietary software.

-3. Switch to Dedicated GPU for Video Rendering
+4. Switch to dedicated GPU for video rendering

 For NVIDIA GPU: